santiRenso/FEGA-onboarding/docs/topics/technical-operational/index.md

   <h5>What did we learn?</h5>

   It is important to start the planning for the demonstrator well in time before the event.
 Take inspiration from other nodes to see how they are thinking and which solutions they have.
-Establish a dialogue early with central EGA - their feedback is critical for success.<br><br>
+Establish a dialogue early with Central EGA - their feedback is critical for success.<br><br>

 </details>
 <br>